kisnikser/loss-landscape-scaling-law/README.md

 This is the official implementation of the paper **Loss Landscape Convergence is Another Neural Scaling Law** by [Nikita Kiselev](https://github.com/kisnikser), Vladislav Meshkov, and [Andrey Grabovoy](https://github.com/andriygav).

-## Project Structure
+## Repository Structure

-The directory structure of the project is as follows:
+The repository structure is as follows:

 ```
 ├── configs             <- Configs